SLNC-DIMP/Cinch/README.md

 Currently users can't self-register (This fit our own particular needs.)

 * Login as user with admin privileges.
-The default "admin" user has admin privileges by default.
+The default "admin" user has admin privileges already setup.
 * Then go to Admin->User Administration->Create User and add the user.
 (The user will be sent an email with their username and password.
 Users may then login and change their password.)
 * Next go to Admin->User Rights.
 Click the user's username and then select the privileges you want them to have.
 * You've now successfully added a user.